benchristel/benchristel.github.io/_posts/2016-12-31-how-to-write-a-while-loop-in-a-functional-language.md

 The sequence of numbers generated by this repeated calculation is sometimes called the "hailstone sequence" because, like a hailstone in a storm, `n` often goes up and down many times before finally falling to 1.

 Now, if you pick a positive integer at random and apply the calculation above enough times, you'll eventually reach 1.
 It works for every number that's ever been tried.
 But of course that doesn't constitute a proof that this would be true for *any* number, since there could still be a counterexample out there.
 And that's why the Collatz conjecture is just a conjecture: we don't know how to prove that the sequence always reaches 1.
-Such a proof is, in the words of mathematician Jeffrey Lagarias, ["completely out of reach of present day mathematics."](https://en.wikipedia.org/wiki/Collatz_conjecture#cite_note-10)
+Mathema&shy;tician Jeffrey Lagarias remarked that such a proof is ["completely out of reach of present day mathematics."](https://en.wikipedia.org/wiki/Collatz_conjecture#cite_note-10)

+Here's a function that checks the Collatz conjecture for any positive integer, and returns the number of iterations required to reach 1.

 ```haskell
 collatz : Int -> Int